codesharedot/qtum-price-ruby/README.md

-# eos price ruby
+# binance-coin price ruby

-Gets the eos price with Ruby (from JSON).
+Gets the binance-coin price with Ruby (from JSON).

 https://ruby-lang.co